-batteries through modified Hummer's method.
+- The substrate X: graphene was synthesized from the graphite foil of the spent batteries through a modified Hummer's method.
 In brief, the cell case was carefully dismantled, and the carbon rod was collected and subsequently washed with distilled water to eliminate residual electrolytes.
 The graphite foils were initially washed with distilled water, dried, ground, and sieved to obtain graphite powder, which served as the precursor for graphene synthesis.
-Graphene powder was then produced using the modified Hummer's method, while $\text{g-C}3\text{N}4$ was prepared through the solid-state reaction of melamine.8 Finally, the $\text{g-C}3\text{N}4$ /graphene composite was fabricated via a hydrothermal process, following the procedure reported in our earlier works.9
+Graphene powder was then produced using the modified Hummer's method, while $\text{g-C}3\text{N}4$ was prepared through the solid-state reaction of melamine.8 Finally, $\text{g-C}3\text{N}4$ /graphene composite was fabricated via a hydrothermal process, following the procedure reported in our earlier works.9 as-synthesized substrate X and ZnCl_2 solution, which was leached from the Zn case of spent primary batteries with HCl 5% acid (Scheme 1).
+Specifically, 0.5 g of substrate X powder was dispersed to 100 mL of ethanol and stirred for 1 h with a magnetic stirrer to form a homogeneous suspension.
+Subsequently, 2 mL of ZnCl_2 solution was slowly introduced and stirred for an additional 2 h.
+The mixture was then transferred into a Teflon-lined autoclave and heated at 180 °C for 8 h.
+The resulting product was centrifuged, thoroughly washed with distilled water and ethanol until neutral pH was reached, dried in air at 80 °C for 12 h, and finally calcined at 300 °C for 2 h.
+The obtained samples were denoted as ZG, ZN, and ZGN, respectively.

-- The ZnO/X ($\text{X} = \text{graphene}; \text{g-C}3\text{N}4; \text{graphene-g-C}3\text{N}4$) composites (Scheme 1) were hydrothermally synthesized in ethanol from a dispersed mixture of as-synthesized substrate X and ZnCl_2 solution, which was leached from the
+- The composite ZnO/X ($X = \text{graphene}; \text{g-C}3\text{N}4$; $\text{graphene-g-C}3\text{N}4$) were hydrothermally synthesized in ethanol from a dispersed mixture of